websemantics/bragit/README.md

 }
 ```

+All you need to do is to replace the main color `#756c74` and its lighter shade `#9d959c` to your own.
+Also notice how the `stars` icon has been colored golden.
+You can easily change that or even color the other icons used (`fork` for forks, `eye` for watchers, `info circle` for issues, `download` for download and `users` for contributors).

 ## Using Bower

 If the use of [Bower](http://bower.io/) is prefered, one can either include **Bragit** in the `bower.json` file or install from the command line,